orbs-network/orbs-spec/behaviors/flows/voting.md

 ### SDK

 #### `GetEthereumBlockHeight`
-* Returns the blockheight of the first block that meets the finality requirements.
+* Returns the block_height of the first block that meets the finality requirements.
 * If the height is not within the finality parameter, return error.

 #### `EthereumCallContract`